 Ultralight Backpacks

 Weight is such a crucial consideration for many backpackers that a whole category has emerged based on this spec alone.
 Ultralight—or UL—packs shave roughly 2 to 3 pounds off the weight of standard designs and feature streamlined storage (most have one main compartment, hipbelt pockets, and a few exterior dump pockets).
-In addition to minimalist organization, they also use thin but premium materials (Dyneema and Robic nylon are common) and simple suspension systems that generally include only an aluminum stay and foam backpanel.
+In addition to minimalist organization, they also use thin but premium materials (Dyneema, Ultra, and Robic nylon are common) and simple suspension systems that generally include only an aluminum stay and foam backpanel.
 As a result, ultralight backpacks do compromise on comfort, especially with loads greater than around 30 pounds.
-But for ounce-counters looking to keep weight to a minimum, the difference between a traditional and UL pack can be significant (for a deep-dive into this category, see our article on the best ultralight backpacks).
+But for ounce-counters looking to keep weight to a minimum, the difference between a traditional and UL pack can be significant (for a deep dive into this category, see our article on the best ultralight backpacks).

 Zpacks Arc Haul Ultra women's backpack (hiking in a cloud)